avaneev/prvhash/README.md

 infinities, but as outlined with the DFT, in the field of discrete series of numbers, infinities can be manipulated.
-This echoes PRVHASH - although now it is implemented in a maximum of 128-bit numbers, theoretically nothing forbids the state variable size to go to infinity, and PRVHASH should still work (practically tested with up to 524288-bit state variables).
+This echoes PRVHASH - although now it is implemented in a maximum of 128-bit numbers, theoretically nothing forbids state variable size to go to infinity, and PRVHASH should still work (practically tested with up to 524288-bit state variables).
 Thus, PRVHASH recreates an analog of the number PI, and it should be possible to prove that existence of an infinite sequence of bits like PI is completely realistic;